How to Get NWT Homeschool Funding Without Missing the September 30 Deadline

 What if my DEA is slow to process the registration?

 Start early — mid-August at the latest.
 If you've submitted all required documents and the DEA hasn't confirmed registration by mid-September, follow up in writing.
 Keep copies of everything you submitted with dates.
-If the DEA's processing delay causes you to miss the September 30 deadline despite timely submission on your part, document this — while there's no formal appeal, having a paper trail showing you met your obligations can support informal resolution with the DEA.
+If a processing delay affects the applicable funding deadline, document the timeline and ask the DEA how it will handle the registration.

 Does the 25% FTE amount vary by community?